As 2018 comes to a close, I’ve been reflecting on what has been a big year of travel.

 You can read my Emirates A380 business class review here.

 #1 Singapore Airlines new A380 suite, Sydney to Singapore (80,000 KrisFlyer miles plus taxes)

 This wasn’t my first taste of the new Singapore Airlines A380 first class suite (I was lucky enough to try out this product in December 2017, a few weeks after it launched).

 However, it was the first time I was able to nab an award ticket at KrisFlyer’s cheaper Saver rate (80,000 points) via the Singapore Airlines KrisFlyer waitlist, paying additional taxes for my infant son.

-As a bonus, a relatively empty first class section provided us with the opportunity to try out the much vaunted double bed!
-With a space to stretch out in that rivalled the size of a small hotel room, attentive service and Krug and Dom Perignon on free-flow, the new Singapore Airlines A380 suite tops my redemption list for 2018.
+As a bonus, a relatively empty first-class section provided us with the opportunity to try out the much-vaunted double bed!
+With space to stretch out in rivalling the size of a small hotel room, attentive service and Krug and Dom Perignon on free-flow, the new Singapore Airlines A380 suite tops my redemption list for 2018.